mohammadtz/EasyLocalize/README.md

 # EasyLocalize

 Hi!
-When I started Learn programming, I Start with Javascript Than switching to Typescript and finally I find my way and go to learn C# Programming Language and C# come to my favorite Language, but I have a problem with the default Localization system in the .Net ecosystem because when I use JS and TS I Use JSON format to localize my application, because is very simple and more functional.
-Then I decide to write a simple package to handle Software Localize with JSON format in .Net, I hope you Like it and valuable for you.
-This is my first package published it, maybe has some issues, please if you got any issues with this package please share the problem with us
+I started learning programming with JavaScript, then switched to TypeScript, and finally found my way to C#.
+C# became my favorite language, but I had a problem with the default localization system in the .NET ecosystem.
+When I used JS and TS, I preferred JSON format to localize my applications, because it was very simple and more functional.
+So I decided to write a simple package to handle software localization with JSON format in .NET.
+I hope you like it and find it valuable.
+This is my first published package, so it may have some issues.
+Please, if you encounter any problems with this package, share them with me.

 # Get Started